TanmayShukla05/Project-Moonslide/README.md

 # Project Moonslide

-Project Moonslide is an Astronomy Club, IIT Kanpur mentorship project focused on detecting and characterizing lunar landslides using Chandrayaan-II imagery.
-The project combines planetary science, satellite image analysis, GIS tools, computer vision, and machine learning to identify landslide-prone regions on the Moon. :contentReference[oaicite:0]{index=0}
+Project Moonslide is an Astronomy Club, IIT Kanpur mentorship project focused on automated lunar landslide detection using Chandrayaan-2 imagery.
+The project combines computer vision, remote sensing, planetary science, and machine learning to identify landslide-prone regions on the lunar surface.

 ## Mentors
 - Mihir